AleksaMCode/AMx64/README.md

 >  It doesn't affect flags.

 #### Jcc - Jump if Condition Is Met (Conditional Jump)
 <p align="justify">Jcc is not a single instruction, it describes the jump mnemonics that checks the condition code before jumping.
 If some specified condition is satisfied in conditional jump, the control flow is transferred to a target instruction.
 These instructions form the basis for all conditional branching.
-There are numerous conditional jump instructions depending upon the condition and data.</p>
+There are numerous conditional jump instructions depending upon the condition and data.<br>

+Two steps are required for a Jcc; the compare instruction and the conditional jump instruction.
+The conditional jump instruction will jump or not jump to the provided label based on the result of the previous comparison operation.
+The compare instruction will compare two operands and store the results of the comparison in the RFLAG register.
+This   requires that the compare instruction is immediately followed by the conditional jump instruction.
+If other instructions are placed between the compare and conditional jump, the RF:AG register will be altered and the conditional jump may not reflect the correct condition.</p>

 Intruction | Description | Flags tested | Condition
 | - | - | :-: | :-: